samoyi/note/Theories/Languages/JavaScript/UnderstandJS/performance/Conditionals/Conditionals.md

 ## Lookup Tables
 1. Sometimes the best approach to conditionals is to avoid using `if-else` and `switch` altogether.
 When there are a large number of discrete values for which to test, both `if-else` and `switch` are significantly slower than using a lookup table.
 2. Lookup tables can be created using arrays or regular objects in JavaScript, and accessing data from a lookup table is much faster than using `if-else` or `switch`, especially when the number of conditions is large.
-3. Lookup tables are not only very fast in comparison to if-else and switch, but they also help to make code more readable when there are a large number of discrete values for which to test.
+3. Lookup tables are not only very fast in comparison to `if-else` and `switch`, but they also help to make code more readable when there are a large number of discrete values for which to test.
 For example, switch statements start to get unwieldy when large, such as:
     ```js
     switch(value){
         case 0: